rust-cv/nshare/README.md

 Provides traits that allow conversion between n-dimensional types in different Rust crates

+**NOTE**: By default, this crate includes no conversions.
+You must choose which crates you want to use using the features:

+* `ndarray`
+* `nalgebra`
+* `image`

+When crates are included, any available conversions between the enabled crates are turned on.

 Right now this crate really only provides conversions to owned and borrowed ndarray types.
+Some limitations exist with `nalgebra`, as it only utilizes positive strides, while `ndarray` supports negative strides as well.
+The `image` crate has no concept of strides.
+Due to this, the `ndarray` crate is the most flexible, and is ideal for interoperability between these various crates.

 ## Supported Crates
 * `image`